zaccaria-lab/SPRINTER/README.md

 <a name="setup"></a>
 ## Setup

-SPRINTER is written in Python 3 and will be packaged and distributed through [bioconda](https://bioconda.github.io/).
+SPRINTER is written in Python3 and will be packaged and distributed through [bioconda](https://bioconda.github.io/).
 During review, SPRINTER installation has been automatically tested using the available [SPRINTER CodeOcean capsule](https://codeocean.com/capsule/9392115) and can be installed directly from source following the instructions below.

 1. [Manual installation](#manual): installs CHISEL from source with conda.
 2. [Basic requirements](#reqs): list of requirements.